lambdaclass/lambda_ethereum_rust/README.md

 ```

 To run the localnet:
 ```bash
 # Ethereum package is included in the repo as a make target.
 make localnet
 ```
+Here, we setup kurtosis and make it run with our node inside a docker file.
+The config in charge of doing this is in [network_params.yml][./test_data/network_params.yaml]

 To stop the localnet:
 ```bash
 make stop-localnet
 ```